 Pu-erh - A fermented and aged dark tea, pu-erh is unique because it's made of rolled tea balls.
 The oxidation and fermentation give it an earthy aroma and taste.

 Matcha Tea - Made from green tea leaves grown in the shade, matcha tea is a finely ground powder that dissolves instead of having to be strained.
 It's a popular natural flavoring nowadays but still retains its traditional beginnings in some circles as a wonderful tea drink.
+It's also growing popular these days as a latte or iced drink.

 For more information on any of these teas or benefits, check out any of our past articles.